These may include:

 - If you finish all the questions in the time allowed, check your answers.

-Need financial help getting to interviews?
-Take a look at the information about the Lancaster University Travel Bursary.
+If you reed financial help getting to interviews, you may be eligible for a Lancaster University Travel Bursary.